bencheeorg/benchee/README.md

 This is a take on the _functional transformation_ of data applied to benchmarks here:

-1. Configure the benchmarking suite to be run
+1. Configurationure the benchmarking suite to be run
 2. Define the functions to be benchmarked
 3. Run n benchmarks with the given configuration gathering raw run times per function
 4. Generate statistics based on the raw run times